International Imaginarium For Word & Verse (May 3, 2023)

 International Imaginarium For Word & Verse (July 29th, 2024)

-International Imaginarium For Word & Verse (November 29, 2022)
+The Halloween Edition of The International Imaginarium For Word & Verse (October 25th, 2022)